Narelle Smart: Storylines

 she falls for him and they begin dating, much to the town's shock as there is a four-year age gap.
 However, this is cut short when Narelle falls for his uncle, Philip (John Morris) and kisses him.
 In order to save Steven's reputation out of fear he may be bullied for being dumped, Philip and Narelle concoct a story in which Steven dumps Narelle.
 Celia threatens to evict Narelle from the flat but after she supports her in time of family drama, she relents.
 The next target of Narelle's affections is Gary Samuels (Darius Perkins) but she changes her mind when Carly Morris (Sharyn Hodgson) accuses Gary of raping her.
 Narelle then decides to leave Summer Bay in order to find herself a man.
 She later settles in Queensland and Bobby visits her for several weeks.

 Reception

 The role of Narelle made Newman-Phillips one of the most famous soap stars in the United Kingdom and was tipped to replace Kylie Minogue (Neighbours) as the "number one".
+Sue Corbett from Sunday Life reported that Newman-Phillips and Benson were "expected to attract the same cult following as their screen rivals Kylie Minogue and Jason Donovan."
+Writers from Edinburgh Evening News and Daily Mirror branded the character a "dizzy blonde".
+Another Daily Mirror reporter called her "sex-pot Narelle" and Mike Brenard from The People branded her role in the soap as the "sexbomb Narelle".
+Journalist Murray Clifford wrote that Narelle is a "gorgeous blond" in articles published in both South Wales Echo and Evening Times.